Azure-Samples/monitor-dotnet-query-metrics-activitylogs/README.md

 extensions:
 - services: Monitor
 - platforms: dotnet
+description: "This sample shows examples of retrieving metrics and activity logs for Storage Account."
 ---

-# Getting metrics and activity logs for a resource. #
+# Getting metrics and activity logs for a resource

  This sample shows examples of retrieving metrics and activity logs for Storage Account.
   - List all metric definitions available for a storage account